Email Penetration Testing – Part #2

 There are two ways to harvest email addresses.

 - Using Probable Combinations of email addresses that appends with official email server.

 - using combinations of usernames, initials, surnames of the employees of your target company for finding valid email address of an email server/domain name.

 Here we are going to use telnet to probe and find out the available users in here for that.
 You can use Metasploit Framework also for this or SMTP-USER-ENUM.

 Here we will use options like VRFY and RCPT to verify the users are available in the Sender list & recipient List.

 I tried verifying with the user msfadmin and the email address in the target server.
-When I try to access it with other user “sam” it got rejected due to it unavailability in the mail server.
+When I try to access it with another user “sam” it got rejected due to its unavailability on the mail server.